willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 For example, you can set the privacy setting to **Private**, which restricts site access to only approved members in your organization.
 When the label is applied to the site, it replaces any previous setting and locks it for as long as the label is applied.
 This feature is a more secure setting than letting anybody access the site and allowing users to change the setting.
 When only approved members can access the data, it helps prevent oversharing of data that Copilot might access.

 To configure any label settings for groups and sites, you must enable this capability for your tenant and then synchronize your labels.
-This step is a one-time step using the `Execute-AzureAdLabelSync` PowerShell cmdlet.
+This is a one-time configuration.
 To learn more, see [How to enable sensitivity labels for containers and synchronize labels](/purview/sensitivity-labels-teams-groups-sites#how-to-enable-sensitivity-labels-for-containers-and-synchronize-labels).

 You can then edit your sensitivity labels, or create new sensitivity labels specifically for groups and sites: